DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/deploy-arch.md

 # Deployment Architecture

-DCE 5.0 offers three deployment architectures: all-in-one, 4-nodes, and 7-nodes.
+DCE 5.0 offers three deployment architectures: beginner mode, 4-nodes, and 7-nodes.

 The following table provides an overview of the terms used in the architecture: